Life As a Bus or Truck Mechanic

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In the United States, there were 278,800 jobs for Bus or Truck Mechanic in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 25,800 new jobs for Bus or Truck Mechanic by 2026.
-There will be an estimated 28,200 positions for Bus or Truck Mechanic per year.
+The BLS estimates 28,200 yearly job openings in this field.

 The states with the most job growth for Bus or Truck Mechanic are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.